micole-mar/BUSAN201SQLAssignment/README.md

 o The answers require you to know when and how to correctly use scalar functions, WHERE clauses, JOINs, aggregate functions, HAVING clauses, CASE statements and subqueries.

+The AWLT database for the SQL assignment (both “c20ad4d76f-AWLT.mdf” and “c20ad4d76f-AWLT.bak” files available).
+You should attach or restore the AWLT database provided to SSMS.